The Eloquent Peasant

 The Eloquent Peasant (Sekhti-nefer-medu, "a peasant good of speech") is an Ancient Egyptian story that was composed around 1850 BCE during the time of the Middle Kingdom in Egypt.
-It is one of the longest Egyptian tales that has survived completed.
+It is one of the longest Egyptian tales that has survived relatively complete.
 The tale is about a peasant, Khun-Anup, who stumbles upon the property of the high steward, the noble Rensi son of Meru, guarded by its harsh overseer, Nemtynakht.
 It is set in the Ninth or Tenth Dynasty around Herakleopolis.
 This tale is described as an elaborate reflection on the connection – or disconnection – of ethical order and refined speech, as transliterated into refined writing.